mixu/miniq/readme.md

       // err is sent if any of the tasks returned an error });

-## Example: using miniq as a maximum-concurrency limiting queue
+## Example: using miniq as a shared maximum-concurrency limited queue

     var parallel = require('miniq');